hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

-# the API action class normalizer instance method API
+# the field-level custom normalization API

 This is the field-level normalization API.